SAP-samples/cap-service-integration-codejam/exercises/08-introduce-sap-cloud-sdk/README.md

 ## Provide a handler for delegating calls to the remote system

-We need to create a handler in the context of our main incidents service to take appropriate action (retrieve the data from the remote service) when read requests for the `Customers` entity are encountered.
+We need to create a handler in the context of our main incidents service to take appropriate action (retrieve the data from the remote service) when READ requests for the `Customers` entity are encountered.

 We can do this by providing a simple service implementation, in the `srv/incidents-service.js` file.
 This is again part of CAP's convention over configuration - read more about it in the link in the [Further reading](#further-reading) section below.